|

 Italian surname transferred to forename use, meaning

 "skylark."
-May have originally been a nickname for someone with a
+This name may have originally been a byname for someone with a

 good singing voice.